Toggle: English / Spanish

 Rh-induced hemolytic disease of the newborn; Erythroblastosis fetalis

-During pregnancy, red blood cells from the unborn baby can cross into the mother's bloodstream through the placenta.
+During pregnancy, red blood cells from the unborn baby can cross into the mother's blood through the placenta.

-If the mother is Rh-negative, her immune system treats Rh-positive fetal cells as if they were a foreign substance and makes antibodies against the fetal blood cells.
-These anti-Rh antibodies may cross back through the placenta into the developing baby and destroy the baby's circulating red blood cells.
+If the mother is Rh-negative, her immune system treats Rh-positive fetal cells as if they were a foreign substance.
+The mother's body makes antibodies against the fetal blood cells.
+These antibodies may cross back through the placenta into the developing baby.
+They destroy the baby's circulating red blood cells.

 When red blood cells are broken down, they make bilirubin.
 This causes an infant to become yellow (jaundiced).
 The level of bilirubin in the infant's bloodstream may range from mild to dangerously high.

 Rh incompatibility can cause symptoms ranging from very mild to deadly.
-In its mildest form, Rh incompatibility causes the destruction of red blood cells without other effects.
+In its mildest form, Rh incompatibility causes the destruction of red blood cells.
+There are no other effects.

 After birth, the infant may have:

-Before delivery, the mother may have an increased amount of amniotic fluid around her unborn baby (polyhydramnios).
+Before delivery, the mother may have more amniotic fluid around her unborn baby (polyhydramnios).

 There may be:

-Because Rh incompatibility is preventable with the use of RhoGAM, prevention remains the best treatment.
+Rh incompatibility can be prevented with the use of RhoGAM.
+Therefore, prevention remains the best treatment.
 Treatment of an infant who is already affected depends on the severity of the condition.

 Full recovery is expected for mild Rh incompatibility.

 Rh incompatibility is almost completely preventable.
-Rh-negative mothers should be followed closely by their obstetricians during pregnancy.
+Rh-negative mothers should be followed closely by their providers during pregnancy.

 Special immune globulins, called RhoGAM, are now used to prevent RH incompatibility in mothers who are Rh-negative.

-If the father of the infant is Rh-positive or if his blood type cannot be confirmed, the mother is given an injection of RhoGAM during the second trimester.
+If the father of the infant is Rh-positive or if his blood type is not known, the mother is given an injection of RhoGAM during the second trimester.
 If the baby is Rh-positive, the mother will get a second injection within a few days after delivery.

 These injections prevent the development of antibodies against Rh-positive blood.
-However, women with Rh-negative blood type must receive injections:
+However, women with Rh-negative blood type must get injections: